 - 5 stars:

-We loved our stay at the Hotel Fariones in the heart of Puerto del Carmen, elegant and practical.
+We loved our stay at Hotel Fariones in the heart of Puerto del Carmen, elegant and practical

-– see prices, pictures and availability - Boutique and Adults-only:
+– See prices, photos and availability - Boutique and Adults-only:

-– see prices, pictures and availability - Families:
+– See prices, photos and availability - Families:

-The Mynd Yaiza hotel in Playa Blanca with its children’s pool, playrooms and small waterslides… lots of fun to be had!
+The Mynd Yaiza hotel in Playa Blanca, with its children’s pool, playrooms and waterslides… lots of fun

-– see prices, pictures and availability - Luxury villas with private pools
+– See prices, photos and availability - Luxury villas with individual pools

 We were won over by the villas at Hotel Villa Kamezi in Playa BLanca, its bar and restaurant.

-– see prices, pictures and availability - Aparthotel
+– See prices, photos and availability - Aparthotel

 9. Single or multiple units?